 That’s not to say that transformative impact doesn’t happen – it’s does, and it’s always worth celebrating.
 But there’s also a need to look past the cheerleading to uncover the challenges.
 Indeed, highlighting these challenges can provide valuable insights – and welcome encouragement – to other entrepreneurs facing similar situations.

-That’s why NextBillion is happy to provide a platform for the open discussion of both the good and the bad in impact-focused business.
+That’s why NextBillion provides a platform for the open discussion of both the good and the bad in impact-focused business.
 Most of our articles are contributed by entrepreneurs, investors, researchers and others working in developing countries around the world.
 This content covers a broad spectrum of business models, sectors, geographies and viewpoints – which vary dramatically from day to day.
 We’re happy to publish articles from anyone with insights or viewpoints to share, and the expertise to back them up.
 (Potential guest writers are welcome to contact us any time with article ideas.)

 The (R)evolution of Work

 Stable, gainful employment is perhaps the most essential element of poverty alleviation – yet it hasn’t always gotten the emphasis it deserves in global development discussions.
 But that seems to be changing, as new technologies open up exciting pathways to employment – while also threatening massive job loss in emerging economies.
 This series will explore the topic of employment from multiple angles, from the value of going local when recruiting workers, to new digital tools for informal workers, to skills development initiatives that help young people thrive in the age of AI and automation.
-If you’d like to write about how the nature of work is changing worldwide – and how social impact businesses can respond – contact Katie Beasley.

 Big Data: Big Risks, Big Opportunities

 We live in the golden age of data – there’s more available than ever before, and mobile access has given business an unprecedented glimpse into the lives of even the most underserved and isolated communities.
 This data has been a boon for both companies and their customers, allowing low-income people to access products (and financing) that once seemed impossibly out of reach.
 But it’s becoming increasingly clear that this new access also brings new challenges and risks, to businesses and consumers alike.
 This series will highlight the upsides and downsides of the Big Data revolution, exploring how entrepreneurs can acquire and leverage data more effectively – and where they should draw the line to protect their customers.
-If you’d like to contribute an article, contact James Militzer.

 James Militzer is the editor of NextBillion.